WarrantyPeace Home

 Adjusted cost comparison:

-The honest comparison shows the two options are roughly comparable in total cost.
-The published prices were significantly underweighting the DIY case.
+The honest comparison shows the two options are closer than the published prices suggest, and at the upper end of the DIY range, the math actually favors hiring.
+The visible prices were significantly underweighting the DIY case.

 The line item the spreadsheet does not include